bcgov/entity/rfcs/rfc-sharing-jwt-between-apps.md

 # Summary

-The filing website compromises of multiple web application.
-User logs into SBC-AUTH web application and then gets redirected to COOPS web application .
+The filing website compromises of multiple web application.Typical user flow is  usser logging into SBC-AUTH web application and  getting redirected to COOPS web application .
-To keep the user logged into multiple application , its necessary to share the JWT token across all these applications.
+To keep the user logged into multiple application , its necessary to share the JWT token across all these applications.Since the applications are of different domain names , a strategy has to be established for sharing token since browser doesnt implicitly share tokens across domain names.

-The challenge is once the user logs into auth-app , the user gets redirected to coops-ui and the browser redirect doesnt support any headers.Or else the token could've been passed as headers.
-Most of the browser storage are limited to single domain and this might the not be the case of auth app and coops